remcostoeten/acme-test-pokemon-dotnet-api-interview-assesment/README.md

 - the architecture of the solution and the technologies used
 - your solution for the use case

+I you have any questions, don't hesitate to ask them at w.loth@arcady.nl or s.koster@arcady.nl.

+Good luck with the assignment!

 ## Solution

 Clone this repository (do not fork), make a branch and create a pull request.